xenondevs/Docs/docs/invui/basics.md

 So now that you know how to create GUIs, you'll need to add UI Elements (`Items`) to them.
 I have already shown one type of `Item`, the `SimpleItem`.
 The `SimpleItem` is a static `Item`.
 It cannot change its appearance and doesn't do anything when clicked.
 This makes it perfect for placeholders like glass panes, which don't do anything.
-To create your own Item type, you'll need to inherit from either `BaseItem` (if you want to be able to change its appearance) or `SimpleItem` (if you don't need to change its appearance).
+To create your own Item type, you'll need to inherit from either `AbstractItem` (if you want to be able to change its appearance) or `SimpleItem` (if you don't need to change its appearance).
-In this example, I inherited from `BaseItem`.
+In this example, I inherited from `AbstractItem`.
 Every time a player clicks on the `Item`, a counter will be incremented and the number on the Item will change.

 === "Kotlin"